 On the other side of the building, just some minutes walk, enjoy the romantic Canal Saint Martin where on sundays, people gather, have pic nic, chat and jog.

 My appartement is very close to GARE DE L'EST metro station (just downstairs) where line 4, 5 and 7 are direct.
 You can easily connect to other metro lines.
+Direct access to CDG airport.

 Many bus lines do also pass just downstairs.
 So transport is easy doing.